connorcl/processed-uci-har-dataset/README.md

 participants as they performed different activities.
 See `CodeBook.md` for more information on the design of this experiment.

+This repository contains a tidy summary of this data.

 ## Included Files

 ### Information